Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Church.md

 voice cry out, "Father!
 I'm starving!"

 Donavich (LG male human acolyte) has been praying throughout the night.
 His voice is hoarse and weak.
 He is, in a word, insane.
 A little more than a year ago, his twenty-year-old son Doru and several other villagers stormed [[Castle Ravenloft]] in revolt, having been lured there by a wizard in black robes who came to [[Barovia]] from a faraway land (see chapter 2, area M, for more information on the wizard).
-By all accounts, the wizard died by Strahd's hand, and so too did Doru, who returned to his father as a vampire spawn.
+By all accounts, the wizard died by [[Strahd]]'s hand, and so too did Doru, who returned to his father as a vampire spawn.
 Donavich was able to trap his son in the church's undercroft, where he remains to this day.

 Doru hasn't fed since he was imprisoned, and he cries out to his father at all hours.
 Meanwhile, Donavich prays day and night, hoping that the gods will tell him how
 to save Doru without destroying him.
 If the characters seem intent on slaying Doru, Donavich does his best to stop them.
 If Doru dies, Donavich falls to the floor and weeps inconsolably, overcome with despair.